Robinson's Branch Reservoir: History

 In 1907, the Middlesex Water Company created the reservoir by damming the Robinsons Branch, a tributary of the Rahway River named for an early English settler and physician named Dr. William Robinson.
 The reservoir was used by Middlesex Water Company for municipal supply until 1970.

 In 1967, a young teenage boy drowned while attempting to swim across the reservoir with his friends.
 In 1972, a Clark father drowned in attempting to save two teenagers who had fallen through ice while skating, one of whom also perished in the water.

 In the 1990s, following efforts by the Middlesex Water Company to drain the reservoir so as to avoid costs associated with a legally mandated upgrade of the dam, a group of Clark residents formed the Robinson's Branch Reservoir Preservation Committee to save the reservoir.

 In 1997, the water company agreed to transfer ownership of the site to the Township of Clark, including an easement to the New Jersey Conservation Foundation.

-It was purchased by Union County in 2008 for preservation as public open space.
+It was purchased by Union County for $1 in 2008 for preservation as public open space.
 As of 2011, Union County was developing a master plan for the former water company reservoir in Clark.